Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 UTF-8), `Buf` (for binary data like images) or an `Array` (can contain both `Str` and `Buf` items).

+This method accepts controls (see Controls section below).

 ```perl6
 my @changes = add => { :type<name>, :vals(['Tester']) },
     replace => { :type<songs>, :vals(['Chase the Grain', 'Chase the Grain']) },